Bryan-0/TicTacToe/ranking/README.md

 *O wins*

 are saved here in two different .txt files.
-You can see this stats in-game.
+(Auto-generated when you play for the first time) You can see this stats in-game.